 The Company derives its revenues primarily from engineering design services.
 Service income comprises of income from time-and-material and fixed-price contracts.
 Revenue from time-and-material contracts is recognised in accordance with the terms of the contracts with clients.
 Revenue from fixed-price contracts is recognised using the percentage of completion method, calculated as the proportion of the efforts incurred up to the reporting date to the estimated total efforts.
-Provisions for estimated losses on incomplete contracts are recorded in the period in which such losses become probable based on the current contract estimates.
+Provisions for estimated losses on incomplete contracts are recorded in the period in which such losses g) Employee benefits